benjimin/pywebcorp/README.md

 Background
 ----------

-There appears to be no previous implementation of NTLM web proxy authentication with SSPI credentials.
+There appears to be no previous python implementation of NTLM web proxy authentication with SSPI credentials.

 What currently (i.e. previously) exists: